FloydMendoza/SIMPLE-EVENT-REGISTRATION/README.md

 1. **User Access**
    - Users open the system via a web browser.
-   - The system provides forms to input registration details like name, email, and event information.
+   - The system provides forms to input registration details like fullName, date, location, duration, and event information.

 2. **Registration Submission**
    - User submits the registration form.